vvvv/VL.Audio.VST/README.md

     `nuget install VL.Audio.VST -pre -source https://nuget.pkg.github.com/vvvv/index.json;nuget.org`

+- Install some VSTs.
+They will automatically show up in the nodebrowser when installed in the default location `\Program Files\Common Files\VST3\` or when found in a `\VST3` folder next to your .vl document.
+Adding a VST requires a restart of vvvv.
 - Usage examples and more information are included in the pack and can be found via the [Help Browser](https://thegraybook.vvvv.org/reference/hde/findinghelp.html)

 ## Contributing